Stephen O'Neill

-Stephen O'Neill (born 19 November 1980) is an Irish former Gaelic footballer from Strabane, Northern Ireland, who played at senior level for the Tyrone county team.
+Stephen O'Neill (born 19 November 1980) is an Irish former Gaelic footballer who played at senior level for the Tyrone county team.
 He won three All-Ireland Senior Football Championship medals, two Under 21 medals, and a Minor medal.
-He was the 2005 All Stars Footballer of the Year, and won All Stars Awards in 2001, 2005 and 2009.
+O'Neill was the 2005 All Stars Footballer of the Year, and won All Stars Awards in 2001, 2005 and 2009.

-His style of play is quite traditional as a full forward, often getting on the end of passes, and scoring with his preferred left foot.
-It's his superior physical strength that sets him apart from his peers, coupled with his agility on the ball, making him very difficult to mark.
+His style of play was quite traditional as a full forward, often getting on the end of passes, and scoring with his preferred left foot.
+It's his superior physical strength that set him apart from his peers, coupled with his agility on the ball, making him very difficult to mark.

 O'Neill announced his retirement from the Tyrone Gaelic football team in January 2008, but made himself available for the All-Ireland final of the same year.
 Tyrone won the competition, but O'Neill refused to accept the medal, citing the fact that he felt he had not earned it, having not been part of the team on their journey to the final.
+He is from Strabane in Northern Ireland.